ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

    client's input.
 1. Proof share: A share of a proof, used by an aggregator during the input-validation protocol.
-1. Measurement: A single value (e.g., a count) being reported by a client.
-   Multiple measurements may be grouped into a single protocol input.

 ## Overview {#overview}